bricksdont/sign-sockeye-baselines/README.md

 Regardless of whether to download or link, the variable `training_corpora` in the run script determines which training corpora are considered.
-If `testing_corpora` contains `dev_unseen` or `test_unseen`, it is assumed that you would like to download (or link) the dev or test data we distribute separately.
+If `testing_corpora` contains `dev_unseen` or `test_unseen`, it is assumed that you would like to download the dev or test data we distribute separately.

 #### Automatic download